 9. FUTURE TRENDS

-Who are the key players in Middle East and Africa Facility Management Market?
+Who are the key players in MEA Facility Management Market?

-EFS Facilities Services Group, Emrill Services LLC, Farnek Services LLC, Mace Group Limited , Sodexo, Inc. are the major companies operating in Middle East and Africa Facility Management Market.
+EFS Facilities Services Group, Emrill Services LLC, Farnek Services LLC, Mace Group Limited and Sodexo, Inc. are the major companies operating in the MEA Facility Management Market.